aandrewww/dotfiles/README.md

 My configuration for Mac Os X machines.
 Some of these dotfiles are universal.
 You're welcome to use :)

 > This is a work in progress, and is mostly a means for me to document my current Mac's setup.
-I'll be evolving this set of playbooks over time.
+I'll be evolving this set of tools over time.

 ## Included Applications / Configuration (Default)